KoteNahui/Kotes-city/README.md

 General tips:

-To wallrun, slide/leap onto a wall and hold a or d
+To wallrun, slide/leap onto a wall and hold a or d.
 Get a lot of horizontal and vertical momentum by leaping on third slam bounce (2 slam bounces, finish off with a leap)

 GLHF!